Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 Many papers argue against the use of entropy as a privacy metric.
-Entropy is strongly influenced by outlier values, i.e., users in the anonymity set that are very unlikely to be the target~\citep{claus_structuring_2006}.
-Even if an adversary is able to identify a target with high probability, the remaining low probability members of the anonymity set can still lead to high values of entropy~\citep{toth_measuring_2004}.
-It is easy to construct different probability distributions that yield the same entropy value, for example a uniform distribution over 20 users, and an almost uniform distribution over 101 users where one user has a probability of $\frac{1}{2}$~\citep{toth_measuring_2004,murdoch_quantifying_2014}.
+Entropy is strongly influenced by outlier values, i.e., users in the anonymity set that are very unlikely to be the target~\cite{claus_structuring_2006}.
+Even if an adversary is able to identify a target with high probability, the remaining low probability members of the anonymity set can still lead to high values of entropy and thus indicate high privacy~\cite{toth_measuring_2004}.
+It is easy to construct different probability distributions that yield the same entropy value, for example a uniform distribution over 20 users, and an almost uniform distribution over 101 users where one user has a probability of $\frac{1}{2}$~\cite{toth_measuring_2004,murdoch_quantifying_2014}.
 This makes it difficult to compare different systems.

 In the case of location privacy, entropy measures how well an adversary can disclose the position of a user.
-However, if two positions are very close to each other, locations may be revealed despite high entropy~\citep{hoh_protecting_2005}.
+However, if two positions are very close to each other, locations may be revealed despite high entropy~\cite{hoh_protecting_2005}.

-Although entropy has an intuitive interpretation as the number of additional bits of information the adversary needs, it can be argued that the absolute value of entropy does not convey much meaning~\citep{hamel_misentropists:_2011}.
-Entropy gives an indication of the adversary's uncertainty, but does not state how correct or accurate the adversary's estimates are~\citep{shokri_quantifying_2011}, or how many resources the adversary has to expend to succeed~\citep{syverson_why_2013,murdoch_metrics_2008}.
+Although entropy has an intuitive interpretation as the number of additional bits of information the adversary needs, it can be argued that the absolute value of entropy does not convey much meaning~\cite{hamel_misentropists:_2011}.
+Entropy gives an indication of the adversary's uncertainty, but does not state how correct or accurate the adversary's estimates are~\cite{shokri_quantifying_2011}.
+For example, the adversary could be certain but wrong (low correctness) if the estimate indicates that the wrong member of the anonymity set is the target.
+The adversary could also be certain but with low accuracy if the confidence intervals for the estimated probabilities are very large.
+Low certainty is usually correlated with low correctness, but otherwise, correctness and certainty are not correlated~\cite{shokri_quantifying_2011}.
+Entropy also does not indicate how many resources (e.g. in terms of computation or bandwidth, see Section \ref{sec:adversary-resources}) the adversary has to expend to succeed~\cite{syverson_why_2013,murdoch_metrics_2008}.